CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot-2.md

     **Important:** To learn more about Chat-Magics, go to [Overview of chat-magics in Microsoft Fabric notebook](https://learn.microsoft.com/en-us/fabric/get-started/copilot-notebooks-chat-magics)

+## Summary

+In this exercise, you have completed the following tasks:

+- Ingested the dataset via Data Pipelines to Lakehouse File Section
+- Explored Copilot capabilities in Fabric notebooks

 You have successfully completed Exercise 2.
 Click on **Next** from the lower right corner to move on to the next page.